ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 - Source coordinates and locations are preserved when available for diagnostics.
 - Shareable fields require compatible declarations from every sharing Federation subgraph.
 - Transformations and visibility rules affect both the client schema and routing metadata consistently.
+- Security directives are retained as composed requirements.
+A graph using them requires an installed operation policy, and that policy receives the effective requirements of each validated operation before source dispatch.
+- `@tag` and custom directives selected by `@composeDirective` retain compatible definitions and applications on composed client coordinates.
+- Deferred Federation features that affect routing or security, including progressive override labels and contexts, fail composition explicitly instead of degrading to a supported subset.

 ### Operations

 - Parsing, validation, operation selection, fragments, aliases, directives, variable defaults, and coercion follow Caliban/GraphQL semantics.
-- Introspection executes against the composed client schema without a remote source call.
+- Introspection executes against the composed client schema without a remote source call and obeys Caliban's existing `Configurator` introspection setting on every request.
 - Query work may run concurrently when dependencies permit.
 - Top-level mutation fields execute in client order, including all routed descendants of each field.
 - Planning never guesses a join from matching names.